Weight loss and muscle gain: strategies for success

 Why

-I've done this myself.
-Beginners and people coming back after a layoff can build muscle in a calorie deficit.
-You're not getting weaker.
-You're just running a different energy economy, and my own clients prove it works if you manage your protein and recovery right.
+Beginners and those returning from a layoff can absolutely build muscle while in a calorie deficit.
+You're not getting weaker, you're just running a different energy economy.

 Fix

-I track my lifts and body measurements every single week.
+Track your lifts and body measurements.
 If your strength stays the same or goes up while the scale drops, you're building muscle.
-That's real progress.
-Don't let the scale define it.
+Don't let the scale define your progress.

 Frequently asked questions